Braised Pork Chops, Bacon and Cabbage

 - Serve everyone a pork chop, with a helping of cabbage on the side.

 Use streaky or American-style bacon.
-If possible, use a good, tasty cabbage such as Savoy cabbage.
+If possible, use a good, tasty cabbage such as Savoy cabbage, or Napa.
 For cream, you can use whipping cream, sour cream, Greek Yoghurt, double-cream, Crème Fraîche or Mascarpone.

 Tried this recipe?Let us know how it was!